 The Oldest Tree in the World

 We all know trees can live really long lives.
-It’s no surprise that they typically live longer than humans and everything else on the planet.
+It’s no surprise that they typically live longer than humans and perhaps most everything else on the planet.
 Trees can live anywhere from less than 100 years to more than a few thousand years depending on the species.
 However, one species in particular outlives them all.
-The Great Basin Bristlecone Pine (Pinus Longaeva) has been deemed the oldest tree in existence, reaching an age of over 5,000 years old.
+The Great Basin Bristlecone Pine (Pinus longaeva) has been deemed the oldest tree in existence, reaching an age of over 5,000 years old.

 Good news!
 There is a way to determine the age of a tree without killing it.
 An increment borer is a tool that can be drilled into the center of a tree and retracted removing a cylinder of the trunk.
-The thin cylinder extracted from the tree will show all of the trees’ rings, which can accurately determine its age.
-This would be the best and most effective method when determining the age of a tree that does not need to be cut down, such as these ancient Bristlecone pines.
+The thin cylinder extracted from the tree will show all of the tree’s rings which can accurately determine its age.
+This would be the best and most effective method when determining the age of a tree that does not need to be cut down, such as these ancient bristlecone pines.

-Unfortunately, we have not been blessed with the presence of the Bristlecone pines in Atlanta.
-However, there are many opportunities when travelling in California, Utah and Nevada in the White Mountains and Inyo Mountains to view the old wonders.
+Unfortunately, we have not been blessed with the presence of the bristlecone pines in Atlanta.
+However, there are many opportunities when travelling in California, Utah and Nevada in the White Mountains, and Inyo Mountains to view the old wonders.

-Photo: Mother Nature Network
+Image credit: Mother Nature Network